ImpostorKeanu/BruteLoops/README.md

 - **Logging** - Each authentication event can optionally logged to disk.
   This information can be useful during red teams by providing customers with a detailed attack timeline that can be mapped back to logged events.
+- **Breakers** - Breakers behave like circuit breakers.
+An exception can be raised *x* number of times before ending the attack loop.
+They can reset after a given period of time as well, allowing for configurations like "Exit after 6 ConnectionErrors occur".

 # Dependencies